hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

     # etc w/ tempfile
     unlock the file

     here is how we find any existing re-appropriable node

+      the criteria is that
+      the node is tagged with "#done" or "#hole" and has no extended content

       for each of the zero or more nodes in the file

         if the current node matches the criteria

+          memoize this node's identifer in a dictionary

-          if this is the first such node memoize this node
+          if there is no memoized node
+            memoize this node
           otherwise
-            if this node has an identifer that is lower than the existing memoized node's identifier
+            with the number of deep "#was" tags that this node has compared to the memoized node
+              if this node has less
                 memoize this node

-        while we are at it, memoize this node's identifer in a dictionary
+              otherwise if this node has the same amount if this node has an identifier that is lower than that of the memoized node
+                  memoize this node

     the above has given you zero or one memoized node. this node (if any) has the lowest re-appropriable identifier

     here is how we find the first available node identifier